Lor-Zod

-Chris Kent (Lor-Zod) is a superhero appearing in American comic books published by DC Comics.
+Lor-Zod is a fictional character appearing in American comic books published by DC Comics.
 The character first appeared in Action Comics #844 (December 2006) and was created by Richard Donner, Geoff Johns, and Adam Kubert.

-As the biological son of General Zod and Ursa, he is a Kryptonian and the foster son of Clark Kent (Superman) and his wife Lois Lane.
-A different Lor-Zod was reinterpreted as a supervillain in DC Rebirth.
+The biological son of Superman villains General Zod and Ursa born in the Phantom Zone, the character was originally the white sheep of the House of Zod adopted by Superman and Lois Lane, naming him Christopher "Chris" Kent.
+After being aged rapidly in part due to being born in the Phantom Zone, he used the Nightwing codename and was inspired by his adoptive parents in becoming a superhero, partnered with Thara Ak-Var as Flamebird.
+Following DC Rebirth, Lor-Zod was reinterpreted as a supervillain, with his Chris Kent identity being written out of continuity.
+This version is loyal to his father's ideologies and philosophy and is partnered with Sinson, the alleged child of Sinestro.

-An adaptation of the villainous Lor-Zod appears in the animated series Young Justice, voiced by Phil Morris.
-Another interpretation of the character appears in the animated film Justice League: Gods and Monsters, voiced by Benjamin Bratt.
+An adaptation of the villainous version of Lor-Zod appears in the animated series Young Justice, voiced by Phil Morris.

 Publication history

-Chris Kent first appeared in Action Comics #844 (December 2006), in the story arc Superman: Last Son, and was created by Richard Donner, Geoff Johns, and Adam Kubert.
-The character has assumed the role of Nightwing.
-Following Flashpoint, DC revisited the concept of Zod's heroic son.
-On Earth-16, he succeeds Clark Kent who’s his biological father on that earth as Superman and is best friends with the new Batman, Damian Wayne.

-A new version of Lor-Zod was introduced in 2017 during DC Rebirth in the Action Comics series during the "Revenge" storyline, this time as a villain.
+He first appeared in Action Comics #844 (December 2006), in the story arc Superman: Last Son, and was created by Richard Donner, Geoff Johns, and Adam Kubert.
+The character had later assumed the role of Nightwing.
+Over a decade later, a new version of Lor-Zod was introduced in 2017 during DC Rebirth in the Action Comics series during the "Revenge" storyline, this time as a villain.